Sustaining a Community takes Commitment – Raleigh, NL

 Small business and innovation is the key to dynamic growth, especially in small communities.
 Ted and Marina have a vision for their Town, their home.
 The business currently offers everything you need at your fingertips.
 However, they have more big ideas on how to add accommodations, entertainment and experiential offers that appeal to locals and visitors.
 They are a partner with the annual Iceberg Festival, believe in strong promotion and understand the value of packaging and providing their customers with the highest in services and unique experiences.

 Sustaining a community takes commitment and these two truly have what it takes to build a stronger community.
 I would encourage you to drop by and support this locally owned and independent business that is doing incredibly big things in a small town.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on July 16, 2014, in Art, Business, Community Economic Development, Cuisine, Landscapes/Geography, Politics and tagged accommodations, burnt cape, Burnt Cape Ecological Reserve, cabins, cottages, Food, Great Northern Peninsula, Newfoundland, oceanview, Raleigh, Restaurant, Small business, tourism, tradition, vacation home.
+Posted on July 16, 2014, in Art, Business, Community Economic Development, Food & Beverage, Nature, Politics and tagged accommodations, burnt cape, Burnt Cape Ecological Reserve, cabins, cottages, Food, Great Northern Peninsula, Newfoundland, oceanview, Raleigh, Restaurant, Small business, Tourism, tradition, vacation home.
 Bookmark the permalink.
 Leave a comment.